bmullan-code/cks-course-notes/cluster-setup-and-hardening.md

 ### Authorization

 - *node* authorizer.
-- privilidges used by kubelet to authorize to api-server
+- Privileges used by kubelet to authorize to api-server
 - *ABAC*
 - policy file passed to api-server with the set of permissions (requires restart on every change)